l-Shane-l/h-pcre-grep/README.md

   of the challenge, how ever I struggle to see the value of hand coding the regex's Especially as this is code I want to use beyond the challenge.

+- From this challenge I really got to dive deep on regex, and finally understand what grep is.
+  I thought it was like other command line tools and didnt realise it was an acronym.
+Im really happy I got the chance to experiment with the varies regex standards and feel like I can reliably use pcre now.

 ## Cheat Sheet

 | Sequence               | Description                                  | Example               | Valid match                                | Invalid          |